Helen2000-analyst/Customer-Purchase-Prediction/README.md

 ### Dataset

-The dataset used is the - <a href=  "https://www.kaggle.com/datasets/imakash3011/online-shoppers-purchasing-intention-dataset">Online Shoppers Purchasing Intention Dataset</a>, which contains session-based information about visitors on an e-commerce website.
+The dataset used is the  <a href=  "https://www.kaggle.com/datasets/imakash3011/online-shoppers-purchasing-intention-dataset">Online Shoppers Purchasing Intention Dataset</a>, which contains session-based information about visitors on an e-commerce website.

+Key features include:
+ - Administrative pages visited
+ - Product-related pages
+ - Bounce rate
+ - Exit rate
+ - Page value
+ - Traffic type
+ - Visitor type
+ - Month of visit